milosh86/hono-newsletter/README.md

 ## Environment variables

 To run the application, you need to set up the following environment variables:
-- `DATABASE_URL`: connection string to the Postgres database
+- `DATABASE_URL`: (SECRET) connection string to the Postgres database
 - `EMAIL_BASE_URL`: base URL for the email service
 - `EMAIL_SENDER`: email address of the sender
-- `EMAIL_API_KEY`: API key for the email service.
+- `EMAIL_API_KEY`: (SECRET) API key for the email service.
 Set up as a secret in Cloudflare.
 See [Mailjet docs](https://dev.mailjet.com/email/guides/send-api-v31)
-- `EMAIL_API_SECRET`: API secret for the email service.
+- `EMAIL_API_SECRET`: (SECRET) API secret for the email service.
 Set up as a secret in Cloudflare.
 See [Mailjet docs](https://dev.mailjet.com/email/guides/send-api-v31)

+### How to properly set up environment variables

+- Env variables (non-secret) used in production, set in `wrangler.toml` file
+- Secrets used in production, set either in Cloudflare Workers dashboard or by using wrangler CLI
-In Cloudflare Workers case, you can set up the environment variables in the `wrangler.toml` file.
-For local development, you should use the `.dev.vars` file.
+- For local development, use the `.dev.vars` file.
+  - It overrides the environment variables set in the `wrangler.toml` file
+  - Dev secret variables should be set up in the `.dev.vars` file too
+  - It is git-ignored and should not be committed to the repository.
-Please use the `.dev.vars.example` file as a template.
-Please note that `.env` file is used only for the database migrations by `drizzle-kit`, and it requires only the `DATABASE_URL` variable to be set up.
+  - Use the `.dev.vars.example` file as a template
+- The `.env` file is used only for database migrations by drizzle-kit and requires only the DATABASE_URL variable
+  - It is git-ignored and should not be committed to the repository.
+  - Use the `.env.example` file as a template

 For more information check https://developers.cloudflare.com/workers/configuration/environment-variables/

-TODO: check Cloudflare Secrets for storing sensitive data!

 ## Getting started with development